 We created a Product Hunt-specific wrapper around the FP-Growth algorithm, which we called Product Hunt Recommender.
 This algorithm has a copy of the Product Hunt dataset and updates it every 24 hours (therefore it works better on posts more than few days old).
 It takes a single input (post id) and returns up to five recommended posts.

 If you already have an Algorithmia account, you should be able to experiment directly with the algorithm through the web console (only visible if you’re signed in).
-To simplify things however, we created the below demo of a selected subset of posts.
-Click around.

 It was extremely satisfying to see how well the algorithm worked – for example, notice the result of applying the algorithm on the post ‘The Hard Thing About Hard Things’ (a book about entrepreneurship) gives a recommendation of four other books, all in entrepreneurship as well.

 In a real-world scenario, a developer would run the FP-Growth algorithm on their dataset every so often and save the association rules somewhere permanent in the backend.
 Whenever an item is pulled out, the app would also look for strong associations as recommendations.
 Keep in mind that there are other routes towards a recommendation engine, such as content-based, clustering, or even hybrid solutions.

 We thought it would be awesome to make a Chrome extension out of this that adds a new section to the sidebar of Product Hunt posts, which we titled “Other People Also Liked”.
 There’s already a “Similar Products” section that is built in within Product Hunt and we can’t definitively determine what method they used to implement it.
 One thing’s for sure: from our limited testing, we found numerous posts where Product Genius returned better results than the built-in version.